Saturday, May 14, 2011

 1965: Elvis Presley's new movie, Tickle Me, premiered in Hollywood, California.

 1967: "The Happening" became the Supremes' 10th #1 song of their career on this date.
-Only Elvis & the Beatles had more to this juncture.
+Only Elvis Presley & the Beatles had more to this juncture.
 "Sweet Soul Music" by Arthur Conley was a strong #2, Nancy & Frank Sinatra fell to 3 with "Something' Stupid.
-The rest of the Top Ten: The Young Rascals' smash "Groovin'" rose from 19 to 4, the Monkees had #5 with "A Little Bit Me, A Little Bit You", the Buckinghams moved up one with "Don't You Care", the Dave Clark Five were a familiar top ten fixture at #7 with "You Got What It Takes", the original Peaches and Herb were at 8 with "Close Your Eyes", The Happenings entered the top ten with "I Got Rhythm" and Tommy James & the Shondells were still hanging around in their 14th week with "I Think We're Alone Now".
+The rest of the Top 10: The Young Rascals' smash "Groovin'" rose from 19 to 4, the Monkees had #5 with "A Little Bit Me, A Little Bit You", the Buckinghams moved up one with "Don't You Care", the Dave Clark Five were a familiar Top 10 fixture at #7 with "You Got What It Takes", the original Peaches and Herb were at 8 with "Close Your Eyes", The Happenings entered the Top 10 with "I Got Rhythm" and Tommy James & the Shondells were still hanging around in their 14th week with "I Think We're Alone Now".

-1970: Badfinger began recording the song "No Matter What".
+1970: Badfinger began recording the song "No Matter What" at Abbey Road Studios in London.

 1970: The Beatles movie Let It Be premiered in New York City.

-1971: Grace Slick of Jefferson Airplane crashed her car into a concrete wall in the vicinity of Golden Gate Park in San Francisco.
+1971: After an all-night recording session, lead singer Grace Slick of Jefferson Airplane crashed her car into a concrete wall in the vicinity of Golden Gate Park in San Francisco.
+Slick had made the foolish decision to race guitarist Jorma Kaukonen into a tunnel, and nearly died as a result.

 1972: "Morning Has Broken" hit #1 on the Adult Contemporary chart for Cat Stevens.